NETWAYS/foreman-training/plugins/08_openscap.md

 Content files are avaiable now so navigate to "Hosts > Compliance > Policies" to create a "New Policy".
-Choose "Puppet" or "Ansible" as Deployment Option, name it, choose SCAP Content provided and XCCDF Profile you prefer, schedule it "Weekly" on "Sunday" and assign it to Hostgroup "CentOS".
+Choose "Puppet" or "Ansible" as Deployment Option, name it, choose SCAP Content provided and XCCDF Profile you prefer, schedule it "Weekly" on "Sunday" and assign it to host group "CentOS".
 If you have no preference, the "Protection Profile for General Purpose Operating Systems " is a good one to start.

 To view the guide click on the "Show Guide" action from the drop down button next to the policy.

-### Assign the Hostgroup to the host
+### Assign the host group to the host

-Assign this Hostgroup to one off your matching systems.
+Assign this host group to one of your matching systems.

 ### Create an Activation key